Forte Racing: 2006

-2007 season
+2007

 2007 included the expansion of US RaceTronics from a 1-car team to a 2-car operation.
 American Carl Skerlong and Mexican driver David Garza joined the team to compete in the 12-race series Champ Car Atlantic Championship Series schedule.
 In Portland the team announced that it would become the “junior team” for Pacific Coast Motorsports Champ Car team.
 The new partnership would share resources and capitalize on both west coast racing team operations.
 As the season concluded Skerlong’s performance was topped off by 4 top-10 race finishes, two of those were top-3 finishes.
 Garza’s performance included 4 top-10 race finishes.
-Major sponsors for the 2007 season included King Taco, Axtel, Mechanix, Meguiar's, Madisa, and Tecate.
 The season concluded with Seneviratne being selected as the Champ Car Atlantic Series Team Owner of the Year for 2007.

-2008 season
+2008

 The US RaceTronics team was renamed to “Pacific Coast Motorsports powered by US RaceTronics”.
 The driver makeup of the team changed as well.
 Skerlong continued with the team, however the team was joined by second year Atlantic series racer Frankie Muniz.
 Facing the challenge of the collapse of the Champ Car series, the team continued in the Atlantic Series and saw continued success.
 The team experienced its first win after 45 races when Skerlong won on September 14, 2008 at the New Jersey Motorsports Park’s Thunderbolt Raceway.
 At the end of the season Skerlong had 7 top-10 finishes, 4 of those were top-3 finishes.
 Muniz also excelled as he continued his transition from Hollywood actor turned professional race car driver.
 His results included 4 top-10 finishes.
 Muniz averaged 2 gained races positions at every race event.
-Major sponsors for the 2008 season included King Taco, Hard Rock Hotel, Mechanix, and Meguiar's.